 In most cases, and when the garment is symmetrical, you will have to fold the fabric lengthwise and right sides together, putting the selvedges (edges of the fabric) together, in order to cut the fabric on 2 layers.

 There are exceptions though:

 - Some pieces require to be cut once;

 - Some pieces have to be cut on the bias;

 - When the fabric is very thin or unstable or both (the worst), it’s better to cut on one layer;

-- In order to save fabric, you can decide to cut some pieces on one layer (this is something I do a lot!).
+- In order to save fabric or if you want to make fabric print matching, you can decide to cut some pieces on one layer (this is something I do a lot!).

-Once we know how the pattern pieces have to be laid out on the fabric, they have to be pinned to the fabric and fabric can be cut all around them.
+Once we know how the pattern pieces have to be laid out on the fabric, they have to be pinned onto the fabric and fabric can be cut all around them.

 So, what are you waiting for to use some sewing patterns?

 Do you have any questions about sewing patterns?
 Don’t hesitate to leave a comment below!